worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

 }
 ```

 This allows us to pass a query to the function, which in return provides a response once the query resolves.
-It is also worth noting that we are including a check in the function to determine whether the response succeeded (by checking if it returned a `200` status, by means of `response.ok` ).
+We also include a check in the function to determine whether the response succeeded (by checking if it returned a `200` status, by means of `response.ok` ).

 This means that we should be able to do the following: